Local authority support

 We can help if you need support with this.

-For more information on what each Local Authority provides to care leavers progressing to higher education take a look at our local authority support information and this flow chart from the National Care Leavers Association is useful to check whether you are eligible.
+For more information on what each local authority provides to care leavers progressing to higher education take a look at our local authority support information and this page from Coram Voice is useful to check what you are eligible for.